 In some cases, “direct to implant” reconstruction can be performed.
 This newer technique involves placing the implant at the time of mastectomy.
 This form of breast reconstruction requires that adequate skin tissue is available, with no need for tissue expansion.

 Living Tissue Breast Reconstruction

 A living tissue breast reconstruction with free tissue transfer from the abdomen involves harvesting tissue from the abdomen, transferring it as a graft to the breast, and connecting it to a new blood supply.
-This represents the most technologically advanced method of breast reconstruction available.

 - This type of reconstruction has a longer recovery because it requires healing of both the breast and the abdominal areas.
-The DIEP flap is considered by many surgeons to be the superior tissue transfer method as it does not remove muscle.
+The DIEP flap is considered by many surgeons to be the superior living tissue transfer method as it does not remove muscle.
 Dr. Flugstad and Dr. Rivet are highly skilled in this advanced breast reconstruction procedure.

 - Living tissue breast reconstruction provides a very natural outcome, and in most cases, no implants are needed.
 This type of breast reconstruction has a major advantage over implants because it can last a lifetime.